CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

 - **Pause all tasks when Down Register** – it is possible to define whether all tasks are paused on Downtime registration (in case more than one employee works on the resource).
 - **Action when Down Register** options:

-  - **Ask** – upon registering Down Time, the user will be asked to decide whether to register Time Booking or register just Quantity,
+  - **Ask** – upon registering Down Time, the user will be asked to decide whether to register Time Booking or register just Quantity.
-  - **Create Time Booking** – upon registering Down Time, Time Booking will be created,
+  - **Create Time Booking** – upon registering Down Time, Time Booking will be created.
   - **Only Quantity Registration** – upon registering Down Time, only Quantity will be registered.
 - **Close All Labour when Closing Task** – this option determines whether Labour connected to the task is automatically finished on closing the task.
 - **Lock assigned and registered Manufacturing Orders on the Gantt chart** – this option determines whether assigned and registered Manufacturing Orders can be rescheduled on the Gantt chart.